tifeoshodi/emergent/README.md

 ## Setup

-Use the provided setup script to install the project dependencies.
+Use the provided setup script to install the project dependencies **before running the test suite**.

 ```bash
 bash scripts/setup_env.sh
 ```

-The script installs Python packages listed in both `requirements.txt` files and installs frontend dependencies via `yarn` if available.
+The script installs Python packages listed in both `requirements.txt` files—including packages such as `motor`, `requests`, and `python-multipart`—and installs frontend dependencies via `yarn` if available.

 Running this script requires network access to fetch packages from external repositories.